 Notice the two wide strips of plastic modeler’s masking tape.
 I used wide tape because it keeps straighter than the narrower kind, particularly in long strips.

-Michael A. Markowski’s Eagle III, perhaps better know in the wider world as the Scientific American hang glider and known also as the Princeton sailwing, flew in 1974 and 1975.
+Michael A. Markowski’s Eagle III, perhaps better known in the wider world as the Scientific American hang glider and known also as the Princeton sailwing, flew in 1974 and 1975.
 It featured in the December 1974 edition of Scientific American, the cover of which used an artistic rendering by Ted Lodigensky.

 A 1975 color photo of Markowski carrying the folded glider shows that his t-shirt was white and he wore blue flared jeans.
 (Contrary to Lodigensky’s depiction, the fixed tail surfaces and wing leading edges were dark blue.)
 I have found no color photo of Markowski’s helmet, but it was a light color; likely white.
 However, my attempts at painting a white helmet looked unrealistic (I do not know why) so I changed it to red.